Our diversity pledges

 Our work aims to benefit all communities and reduce health inequalities, supporting Core20PLUS5 and other equality initiatives.

-• We will carry out Equality and Health Inequalities Impact Assessments on national and key local projects.
+• We carry out Equality and Health Inequalities Impact Assessments on national and key local projects.

 AHSN diversity and innovation report brochure cover WEB